 Still, market research can range from an informal customer survey you build that costs only time, to a full-on consumer research study commissioned to get specific on understanding an audience.

 What You’ll Pay: For a custom research study, expect anywhere from $20,000 and beyond.
 Secret shopper programs are also great research but are also custom and will run you in the thousands of dollars, typically.
-For the online version of that – a conversational research assessment – a good one will run you $3,000 -$5,000.
-(Disclosure – I do these for brands.
-Holla!)
+For the online version of that – conversation research – a good one will run you $3,000 -$5,000.
+(And yes, my day job is doing this, so please do drop me a line!)
 To drop a question or two in a national survey (think Gallup Poll), you’ll pay $1,000-$5,000, depending on the sample size, scope, etc. Of course, you can also develop your own questionnaire and send an intern to the mall for whatever it is you pay the intern.
 Just ask the mall’s permission to do it first.

 Agencies can be broken down a million ways from Sunday.
 There are ad agencies, PR firms, digital agencies, SEO shops, web development firms and even printing companies.
 The awful part of agencies is that most sell themselves as far more than what they are truly good at.
 It’s their job to say, “Yes!
 We can do that!”
 When they hang up, they often then say, “Oh shit!
 We have to go find someone who can do that!”